 Although I love investing I do believe you need to be debt free before making any investments.
 Your debt free journey is more than just numbers.
 It will allow you to practice patience and keep everything organized.

 The idea behind this is that you wouldn’t go borrow money so you could invest it.
-The same thought is used here — you wouldn’t borrow the amount of your debt and invest it to try to make money off of it.
+The same thought is used here — you wouldn’t borrow the amount of your debt and invest it and try to make money off of it.

 What I want to do is share with you how we worked our investments and our debts.

 Evaluate the Situation

 Compared to many other people, especially all the wonderful bloggers I have read about, our debt was peanuts.
 It was still a large amount at over $34,000 which included a car loan and my student loans.
 Being a Dave Ramsey enthusiast I know that he advises to stop all investments and focus on debt.

 I think this is really good advice if you are in debt and have not started investing at all.
 However, if you began your debt free journey after you opened a 401(k) with your employer I feel it is okay to keep putting money away for retirement.